What is a Mobile Safari?

 As it is a private safari, you can enjoy the peaceful ambience of a private campsite with your travel companions and really enjoy the sights and sounds of the wilderness.
 Your days will be spent exploring the national parks and reserves on game drives in an open safari vehicle, designed for optimal game viewing and photography in safety.
 In addition your itinerary may include boating, mokoro excursions and guided walks depending on which areas you select to visit and your preferences.

 A mobile safari is an all encompassing experience.
 From the moment you enter the National Parks in Botswana you are surrounded by an incredibly unspoilt wilderness area, so even the transfers to the campsites are part of your safari adventure!
-Activities vary in different areas butyour day predominantly follows the same routine, with the exception of transfer days where you move campsites.
+Activities vary in different areas but your day predominantly follows the same routine, with the exception of transfer days where you move campsites.
+Although it is a mobile safari where you travel with all your equipment, the camp set up may or may not move site depending on your itinerary booked.

 On a full day in camp you generally wake at sunrise and join your group around the campfire for that first 'essential' cup of tea or coffee.
 As everyone rises and prepares for the morning game drive a light breakfast is served of cereal, toast, fruit and rusks.
 We head out as early as is permitted in the National Parks in order to be the first on the roads to track fresh spoor left from the animal's overnight activities – we may spot fresh lion tracks walking straight past the camp or evidence of a passing herd of buffalo not far away.
 Your guide assesses where would be the best area to head on your game drive depending on what calls were heard during the night as well as the tracks found on the road and off you go to investigate further.
 Part of the unique appeal of Botswana is that the wildlife moves naturally and you are actually 'searching' for them, which can lead to the most amazing sightings and a great appreciation and respect for the bush.